 Neil King Bitcoin creator founded this popular form of virtual currency in January 2009.
 While some initially had their doubts about the success of the crypto exchange, using top computer science and blockchain technology, Bitcoin became an indisputable success.
 Satoshi Nakamoto is the pseudonym used by the person(s) who originally wrote the Bitcoin white paper, later implementing Bitcoin’s original blockchain database.
 Real time crypto exchange was designed to safeguard people’s money without relying on banks, companies, or governments.
 As SaaS and affiliate marketing face big changes, blockchain technology is at the forefront.

-In this article, we will give you a step by step guide that will help you create and execute a great marketing plan for your SaaS.
+In this article, we will give you a step-by-step guide that will help you create and execute a great marketing plan for your SaaS using blockchain technology.
 By the time you finish reading it, you will have a much better idea about what your next steps should be if you want to draw more people to your site and services.
 Let’s begin.

 #1: Pick A Goal

 Before starting anything, you need to know what you want to accomplish.
 Because we are speaking about (digital) marketing, you should have some metrics that will show if your campaign was a success.

 This can be something like the number of made sales, website visitors, Facebook, or Instagram followers, anything that is easily measurable.
 Just keep in mind that the primary focus of marketing campaigns is to increase sales.
 Yes, the number of followers on Instagram will put you in front of more people, which will probably increase the number of sales, but that isn’t always the case.
 Focus on priorities, which should always be sales/money-related.